How Do I Clean An Oil Paint Brush?

 Chelsea Classical Studio Lavender and Olive Oil Soap – Easily clean and preserve your brushes!

 This brush soap is handmade with only all-natural ingredients including olive oil and lavender which also gives off a pleasant aroma in the studio.
-Don’t use harsh chemicals when you can use cleaner, healthier cleaners that are great for your health as well as your brushes.
+Don’t use harsh chemicals when you can use cleaner, healthier cleaners that are great for your health as well as your paint brushes.

 All-Natural, Handmade Soap for Brushes!